hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_team_of_ainauts_in_a_zero_gravity_chamber_conducti_c98916eb-590b-4885-9010-fa8fac87b19b-0_3.content.md

 Our experiments take place in a specially designed zero-gravity chamber that simulates the conditions of space.
 This environment allows us to study the effects of AI on the human body without the influence of Earth's gravity.

-## Meet Our AInauts
+## Meet Our Ainautes

-Our team of AInauts includes experts in the fields of AI, medicine, and space exploration.
+Our team of Ainautes includes experts in the fields of AI, medicine, and space exploration.
 They bring a wealth of knowledge and experience to our research, and we are proud to have them on board.

 > "The intersection of AI and human physiology is a fascinating area of study.
 We are excited to be at the forefront of this field and look forward to uncovering new insights into the relationship between humans and technology." - Dr. Jane Smith, Lead Researcher